httprb/http/README.md

 ## About

-http.rb is an easy-to-use client library for making requests from Ruby.
+HTTP (The Gem! a.k.a. http.rb) is an easy-to-use client library for making requests from Ruby.
 It uses a simple method chaining system for building requests, similar to Python's [Requests].

 Under the hood, http.rb uses [http_parser.rb], a fast HTTP parsing native extension based on the Node.js parser and a Java port thereof.
 This library